RezWaki/RezCryptor/README.md

 # RezCryptor
 Simple byte-based file encryption/decryption tool

-it is recommended you will start is as administrator if you isnt admin user
+it is recommended you will start it as administrator if you isnt admin user

 in case if any problems appears install [Microsoft Visual C++ 2012 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=30679)